KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 ### Making Sure It All Works Together

-A final test is to make sure that our fatbits matrix code and our cursor rendering code actually works together.
+A final test is to make sure that our fat-bits matrix code and our cursor rendering code actually works together.
 There's no obvious reason why they should interfere; however, computer software has a nasty habit of surprising the author in this respect.

 We'd like to create a simple glyph buffer, display it, and present the cursor in its home position (0,0).
 That should be enough for now.